 In 2015 Guatemalan Director Jayro Bustamante received an Oscar nomination for his debut feature Ixcanul.
 While also winning the Alfred Bauer Prize at the 65th Berlin International Film Festival for the same feature.
-With his latest film Tremors (Temblores) Bustamante delves into the world of gay conversation therapy, family and faith in a polarised Guatemalan community.
+Now with his latest picture Tremors (Temblores).
+Bustamante delves into the world of gay conversation therapy, family and faith in a polarised Guatemalan community.

-Tremors is not the first film of recent years to delve into the interface between religion and sexual orientation.
-Coming on the back of the 2019 Boy Erased and the 2018 Miseducation of Cameron Post.
-However, unlike both of these films Tremors is different in style and approach.
-Offering a highly effective and nuanced discussion on the role of communities, religion and family in controlling individual destiny.
-Focusing on the lives of older men, who should in theory have control over their own path in life.
+Tremors is certainly not the first film in recent years to delve into the interface between religion and sexual orientation.
+Arriving after both Boy Erased and The Miseducation of Cameron Post also offered a view into this barbaric global practice.
+However, unlike it predecessors, Tremors is not only different in style, but also far more nuanced in delivery.
+Offering a highly effective discussion on the role of communities, religion and family in controlling the destiny of an individual.
+While focusing its narrative on the lives of older men, who should in theory have control over their own path in life.

 Homosexuality is not illegal in Guatemalan society, and there is never any question that Pablo should have the right to choose his own destiny.
-However, as a family man of the upper classes his choice is not purely about love and connection.
-His choices are rooted in social image, place and position.
-His sexual orientation tied by the fabric of his own life, and his ability to handle the isolation of his choices.
+However, his real choices are stymied by his place and position, as much as the religious community surrounding him.
+Ultimately leading to choices that are rooted in social image as much as religion and belief.

-The hypocrisy of the Church, dovetails with charade of the community surrounding it.
+Meanwhile the hypocrisy of the Church, dovetails with charade of the community surrounding it.
 The division between rich and poor embedded in religious beliefs that only further increase the social divide.
-The church, community and family living in a bubble of self-righteous power, justifying their actions with misguided belief.
+The church, community and family living in a bubble of self-righteous power, while justifying their actions through misguided belief.

 Bustamante makes no direct comment on the lives of gay men living in Guatemala.
-Focusing his energy on the community constructs surrounding two men of differing social backgrounds.
-Their sexual orientation feeding into the wider issues of class, power and place.
+Focusing his energy on the societal structures that surrounding two men of differing social backgrounds.
+Their indivdual sexual orientation feeding into wider issues of class, power and place.
 Equally there is no attempt to critique the final choices Pablo makes.
-The audience understanding his dilemma, and the community pressure surrounding him.
-However there is a cutting dissection of the power of the church in controlling those who feed it with money.
-The power of its doctrine only growing the more the audience sprinkle it with their wealth.
-In a relationship of money, power, position and control.
+Both director and cast understanding the ultimate dilemma he faces.